 - Also member of CADAD National Executive.

-Facilitation at the ACODE UK 2017 TEL Benchmarking Summit
+Co-Facilitation of the ACODE UK 2017 TEL Benchmarking Summit

 2017 (11-14 June) Worked with the Open University in the UK to help facilitate the bringing together 30 senior technology enhanced learning (TEL) professionals and decision makers for the first 3 day residental ACODE-UK 2017 TEL Benchmarking Summit to be held at De Vere Horwood Estate, Milton Keynes.